 Precautions while using Duexis

-It is very important that your doctor check your progress at regular visits while you are taking this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits while you are using this medicine.
+This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
+Blood and urine tests may be needed to check for unwanted effects.

 Ibuprofen may increase your risk of having a heart attack or stroke.
 This is more likely in people who already have heart disease.
 People who use this medicine for a long time might also have a higher risk.
 Check with your doctor right away if you are having chest pain or discomfort, nausea or vomiting, pain or discomfort in the arms, jaw, back, or neck, trouble breathing, slurred speech, or weakness.

 Ibuprofen may cause bleeding in your stomach or intestines.
 This problem can happen without warning signs.
 This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).

 Check with your doctor right away if you have blood in the urine, decrease in the frequency or amount of urine, an increase in blood pressure, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble breathing, unusual tiredness or weakness, vomiting, or weight gain.
 These may be symptoms of a serious kidney problem.